leesharkey/jekyll-now/_posts/2019-04-29-Systems_Neuroscience_for_AI_Motivation.md

 <p markdown='1' style="text-align:center">---</p>
 <br>

-It is commonplace to hear in some quarters that, nowadays, any alleged link between neuroscience and artificial intelligence is spurious.
+It is common to hear in some quarters that, nowadays, an alleged link between neuroscience and artificial intelligence is spurious.
 Informed accounts such as Hassabis et al. (2017) and this excellent post by Surya Ganguli at Stanford (both linked below) show that the link between neuroscience and artificial intelligence has always - and continues - to run deep.

 <h3 markdown='1' style="color:#515A5A">
 [Neuroscience-Inspired Artificial Intelligence](https://doi.org/10.1016/j.neuron.2017.06.011)